12 Effective Ways to Reduce Cart Abandonment & Conquer Customers Hearts

 - The credit card was declined (4%).

-The majority of these discouragements can be addressed if you decide to incorporate methods of reducing shopping cart abandonment.
-Some of them, like form optimization, do not even require significant expenses.
+Most of these discouragements can be addressed if you decide to incorporate methods of reducing shopping cart abandonment.
+Some of them, like form optimization, do not require significant expenses.
 Plus, providing impeccable service when it comes to the technical side of the platform should be mandatory for any contemporary website.

-Anyway, to handle cart abandonment with the gravity it deserves, you have to study it in all of its complexity.
-That’s why we prepared a comprehensive study of this matter, you can find it here.
+Anyway, to handle cart abandonment with the gravity it deserves, you have to study it in all its complexity.
+That’s why we prepared a comprehensive study of this matter.
+You can find it here.

 Let’s use an example for better visualization.
 Presume that you need to analyze a typical online store that shows this statistical data for the past month: